mcvm-launcher/mcvm/docs/Package.md

 ```

 The main routine that will be in every single package is the `@install` routine.
 This routine is run when the package is installed or updated in order to download files for your game.
+The `@meta` routine contains instructions that set optional metadata for the package such as display name, license, authors, etc.
+The `@properties` routine can be used to set certain properties for the package, such as default features.

 ## Instructions
 Instructions are individual commands that are run inside routines for your package script.
 Instructions are separated by semicolons.
 They often have arguments that can either be an identifier or a string.